dagartga/dagartga.github.io/_posts/2024-05-01-employee-retention-model.md

 ___

 # Final Model Decision <a name="final-model-decision"></a>
-**The XGBoost Tuned All Features model was chosen because it had the best Recall score while also having the highest F1 score**
+The **XGBoost Tuned All Features** model was chosen because it had the best Recall score while also having the highest F1 score.
+This model was trained on all of the provided features as well as the two engineered features, over worked high performer and promotion last 5 years.

+- **XGBoost Tuned All Features**
+    - Learning Rate: 0.046
+    - Number of Estimators: 276
+    - Max Depth: 15
+    - Min Child Weight: 1
+    - Subsample: 0.765
+    - Scale Positive Weight: 3

 <br>
 <br>